miladehghani/imageOptimizer/README.md

 # imageOptimizer
-simple application to optimize images
+simple application to optimize images using https://tinypng.com